Skip to main content

 • Short-term travelers taking trips under 3 months.
 Trip-based insurance from Heymondo or World Nomads is simpler and often cheaper for defined trips.

 • US-based nomads who spend significant time at home.
-The 42-day annual home country limit means you need separate US coverage if you return frequently.
+The 6-week per-visit home country limit means you need separate US coverage if you return frequently.

 • Travelers who hate paperwork.
 The health questionnaire during signup adds friction that some travelers find annoying.
 SafetyWing’s 2-minute, no-questions signup is the opposite experience.

 • Anyone needing extensive dental or vision.
-Even Explorer Plus dental coverage is basic — cleanings and emergencies, not crowns, implants, or orthodontics.
+Genki Traveler’s dental coverage is emergency-only; routine cleanings, crowns, and implants are not covered.

 Pros